 A registered agent is required for any business that wants to incorporate or become a limited liability company.
 Your company will need a registered agent for each state where the company is registered and does business.
 You can designate yourself as a registered agent for your business, but you may only act as the registered agent for the state you reside and have a physical address in.
 For other states where your company exists, you must find a registered agent in that state.

-A registered agent’s address is not the same as a companies address.
+A registered agent’s address is not the same as a company’s address.
 Your business must also have its own address which can be a physical address, a P.O. box or, virtual mailbox.
-If you need a company address or wish to further your privacy, you should look at our Virtual Mail Box Service as well.
+If you need a company address or wish to maintain your privacy, you should consider our Virtual Mail Box Service.

 The registered agent should exist in the proper state and have a stable physical address there.